 The article mentioned the girls’ ages, names and race.
 It also included the name of the Malawi orphanage the girls lived.

-The publisher agreed to pay Madonna’s legal costs and undisclosed damages.
+Still, the publisher agreed to pay Madonna’s legal costs and undisclosed damages.
 Afia said Madonna would donate the damages to a pediatric hospital in Malawi.

 Madonna was not at London’s High Court for the hearing.